Lee Teng (actor): Early life

-Media career
+Career

 Lee was recruited by Mediacorp after winning the first runner-up in a talent show, SuperHost.
 He has since appeared on various variety shows and hosted some programmes, including the 2010, 2011, 2012, 2016, 2017 and 2018 Star Awards.
 Also, he is occasionally a guest deejay on Chinese language radio channel YES 933.

 Lee has been accused of rigging votes during the 2015 Star Awards, in which Lee had asked his friend to design software for him to go online and repeatedly vote for himself, allegations which Lee denies.

-Lee has gotten 5 out of 10 Top 10 Most Popular Male Artistes from 2013-2017 respectively.
+Lee has won 5 Star Awards for Top 10 Most Popular Male Artistes from 2013-2017.

-Business career
+Business ventures

+Lee used to run the Singapore outlet of streetwear brand Stage and the fashion store Ground Zero.

 Lee co-owns a hair salon, Air Salon, located at The Cathay, with two business partners.
 The salon was converted into a salon-cum-cafe when they relocate the salon.

 Personal life

 In 2018, Lee got into legal tussle with his business partner in court.

+In 2019, Lee attended a training course at the film college of Shanghai Theatre Academy.

 Lee began dating Gina Lin, a Singapore-based Taiwanese advertising executive, from October 2018, and then they were engaged on 24 March 2020.
 Lee announced his fiancee's pregnancy on 25 May 2020, but subsequently suffered a miscarriage.
 Lee and Lin registered their marriage in Singapore in June 2020.